-Think about that a person that’s wearing a wrinkly shirt, messy hair and literally looks like they just crawled out of bed.
-Now imagine someone that’s well dressed, clean-cut and put together.
-It’s obvious which one screams professionalism.
-Your file management is much the same.
-If your file management system looks like a virtual hurricane went through it, you’re communicating to others that you’re unorganized and lazy.
+Think about that person walking into a job interview with messy hair and a wrinkly shirt.
+Now imagine someone that’s well dressed, clean-cut, and put together.
+It’s obvious which one looks more competent and professional.
+Your file management is no different.
+If your file and folder structure looks like a virtual hurricane blew through, you’re communicating to others that you’re unorganized, lazy, and likely overwhelmed.

 You’ll Feel Less Stressed